 What is Boxen?

 When influenza threatened Irish families at the turn of the Twentieth Century, a young CS Lewis and his brother “Warnie” were isolated indoors.
-The two boys had little in common, but they had only each other, so they found a way to play together by creating an imaginary world named Boxen — merging Lewis’ fascination with talking animals and his older brother’s interest in economics, politics, and history.
+The two boys had little in common but had only each other, so they found a way to play together by creating an imaginary world named Boxen — merging Lewis’ fascination with talking animals and his older brother’s interest in economics, politics, and history.